 Term-time only and School Holidays Only

-Term time is pretty equal with both nannies and families showing marginal negativity.
-But school holidays only roles show a significant mismatch between nannies (not for it) and families (for it).
+Term time is pretty equal, with nannies and families showing marginal negativity.
+But school holidays-only roles show a significant mismatch between nannies (not for it) and families (for it).

 New World Nannies Insight: If you can find term and holiday roles to complement each other, you’ll be well placed and well rewarded.
 Especially school holiday contracts can come at a significant premium.
 But be aware, this will likely involve travel as we head to more normal times.
 And this kind of commitment has a significant impact on life outside of nannying.